Do you have a question about the coronavirus? Ask us below.

-Q: Is continuing to practice massage, acupuncture, physical therapy professionally allowed during the shelter in place time?
+Q: Is continuing to practice massage, acupuncture, physical therapy professionally allowed during the shelter-in-place time?

-The California Department of Public Health is advising that “non-essential medical care like eye exams, teeth cleaning and elective procedures must/should be cancelled or rescheduled.”
+The California Department of Public Health is advising that “non-essential medical care like eye exams, teeth cleaning and elective procedures must/should be canceled or rescheduled.”
 If possible, remote options for health care visits should be utilized, as you shouldn’t expose yourself or others by providing or pursuing care if it can wait a few weeks.

 Q: My daughter has a boyfriend she sees ALL the time.
 She lives at home with me and he lives home with his mom.
 What's the shelter-in-place rule?

 As hard as it is to stay away from friends and family, the shelter-in-place order doesn’t allow people from two separate households to physically meet, according to Santa Clara County health officials.
 This prevents the spread of COVID-19 from house to house.
 But video chat apps like FaceTime or Skype are good alternatives!

 Q: Does a house cleaning service fall under the essential business category?

 House cleaning services are allowed to continue operating if their services are “necessary for health and sanitation,” according to the Santa Clara County Department of Public Health.

 The statewide order is less clear, but it states that "workers ... and other service providers who provide services that are necessary to maintaining the safety, sanitation and essential operation of residences" can continue working.